cothema/ionic-universal-firebase-login/README.md

 # Universal Firebase login for Ionic

+Do you want to implement native authentication as well as in browser authetication for your Ionic application?
+This package is for you!

-The easiest to use hybrid module for Ionic (Angular) with complete documentation and step-by-step guide.
+The easiest to use flexible hybrid module for Ionic (Angular) with complete documentation and step-by-step guide.
 We use Firestore for authentication service and its Firestore for storing information about users.